RKarkala/Login-Template-Node.js/README.md

-Login app using MLab and Heroku.
-No encryption.
+Login app using MLab,Heroku,MongoDB, and bcrypt